GetLevvel/levvel-starter-express/readme.md

 # levvel-starter-express

-This project is an example implementation of a express running on node
+This project is an example implementation of express running on node.

 ## Getting Started